Amalaga19/Amalaga19/README.md

 ### Hi there 👋
+👋 Hello!
+I'm [Andres Malaga], a Computer Science master's degree student at IE University.
+Currently immersed in the dynamic world of technology, I'm passionate about [technology and innovation and would like to get into cybersecurity once my program is over].
+From coding to exploring innovative solutions, I'm on a journey to expand my knowledge and contribute to the ever-evolving field of computer science.
+Let's connect and explore the possibilities together!

 <!--
 **Amalaga19/Amalaga19** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.